apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.stringToDate.md

 Quick Example
 -------------

-When the browser is set to the en\_US locale, this should display a popup dialog with text similar to "month:8 day:25 year:2012".
-Note that the month integer is one less than the string, as the month integer represents an index.
+When the browser is set to the `en\_US` locale, this displays a popup dialog with text similar to `month:8 day:25 year:2012`.
+Note that the month integer is one less than the string, as the month integer represents an array index.

     navigator.globalization.stringToDate(
       '9/25/2012',